NLnetLabs/connectbyname/notes/dns-client-proxy.md

 This option provides DNSSEC trust anchors as described in [@RFC7958].

 # Protocol Specification

-# Client Processing
+## Client Processing

 A stub resolver that wishes to use the PROXY CONTROL Option includes the option in all outgoing DNS requests that require privacy.
 The option should be initialized according to the needs of the application.
 In addition the PROXY SCOPE Option can be added.
-In requests, the Scope field is set to largest scope that the application can accept.
+In requests, the Scope field is set to undefined.

 If the stub resolver receives a reply without a PROXY CONTROL Option included in the reply, then stub resolver has to assume that traffic will